The Advanced Search is EconLit’s entry point, allowing users to conduct targeted searches using multiple fields and filters.

 - The Publication Type filter includes Book, Book Review, Collective Volume Article (e.g., book chapter), Dissertation, Journal Article, and Working Paper.

-- The Geographic Region filter is used to restrict your search to documents about specific regions such as Asia, Northern America, or Europe.
+- The Geographic Region filter can be used to restrict your search to documents about specific regions such as Asia, Northern America, or Europe.

 ❹ Linked Full Text

-By selecting Linked Full Text, you can limit your search to only return items that include full text.
-However, publications that are not full-text accessible in EconLit MAY be accessible through the TiU Library.
-Therefore, it's wise to leave this filter unchecked.
+Selecting Linked Full Text limits your search to items with full text available in EconLit.
+However, some publications not accessible in full text within EconLit may still be available through the TiU Library.
+For this reason, it is usually best to leave this filter unchecked.